amsa-code/cts-aws/README.md

 Scalable implementation of craft tracking system using AWS.

 ##Requirements
-Given position reports with lat, long and time need to quickly return results of queries based on
+Given position reports with lat, long and time would like to make performant (see below) queries based on
 * ids
 * geographic bounding box
 * time range